Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/Lab2-A(AKS).md

    <validation step="f50c7e4e-0b5a-4ae2-bd9e-ff29a023f1d2" />

-   > **Congratulations** on completing the task!
-Now, it's time to validate it.
-Here are the steps:

-   - If you receive a success message, you can proceed to the next task.
-   - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-   - If you need any assistance, please contact us at labs-support@spektrasystems.com.
-We are available 24/7 to help you out.

 # Lab 3.2: Explore and Verify the Containerized Miyagi UI and Recommendation service in AKS

 ### Task 1: Explore Recommendation service in AKS using Ingress Endpoint